Alcoa complains to UK, U.S. regulators about metals warehousing

-LONDON/TORONTO Alcoa Inc (AA.N), the world's second-largest aluminium producer, has complained to British and U.S. market regulators about a proposal by the London Metal Exchange to overhaul the LME's warehousing policy.
+LONDON/TORONTO Oct 21 Alcoa Inc, the world's second-largest aluminium producer, has complained to British and U.S. market regulators about a proposal by the London Metal Exchange to overhaul the LME's warehousing policy.

 The LME must suspend its plan to change warehousing or risk damaging the entire aluminium market, Alcoa said in a letter sent on Friday to the UK's Financial Conduct Authority and the U.S. Commodity Futures Trading Commission.